jbalmert/tdd-feedback/README.md

 Now, to add in the valid solutions to the end to end test and finish the first scenario.

 ### Cleanup & Organization
 The GameSnapshot and builder are not being used.
 If I need them later, I'll bring them back.
 For now they are going away.
 Next, the CurrentPlayerAware interface belongs in the player package.

+## Scenario 2
+**OWinsAGame**
+The next obvious scenario is to prove that O can win.
+This should go much faster since I've put in place a lot of the infrastructure.
+It looks like I'm already to the last step.
+I need to make the win event trigger.